Maharashtra Polls: NCP doesn’t return the favour Shiv Sena had done for Supriya Sule

 He has also declared shop measuring 1,960 square feet worth Rs 3 crore located at Thane.

-Further he says that he has BMW car registered in 2010 and purchased in 2019 worth Rs 6.5 lakh.
+Further, he says that he has BMW car registered in 2010 and purchased in 2019 worth Rs 6.5 lakh.
 He also says that he does not have any court cases pending and neither has been convicted in any case.